 Grants for regional writers

-Writing NSW Access for Regional Writers’ Grants were introduced in 2016 as a way to help writers in regional NSW access professional development.
-These $300 travel grants are awarded to ten writers each year and are made possible with devolved funding from Create NSW.
+Writing NSW Access for Regional Writers Grants were introduced in 2016 as a way to help writers in regional NSW access professional development.
+These $300 travel grants were awarded to ten writers each year and were made possible with devolved funding from Create NSW.

 As part of the Writing NSW Access for Regional Writers Grant I attended the Pitch Perfect workshop in Armidale over two weekends … The chance to actually speak face to face to a publisher about my work has equipped me with skills I will continue to use throughout my career.